-Dr. Tobias Preis is an Associate Professor of Behavioural Science and Finance at the University of Warwick and a Faculty Fellow of the Alan Turing Institute.
-Together with his colleague Dr. Suzy Moat, he directs the Data Science Lab at Warwick Business School.
+Tobias Preis is a Professor of Behavioural Science and Finance at the University of Warwick and a Faculty Fellow of The Alan Turing Institute.
+Together with his colleague Prof. Suzy Moat, he directs the Data Science Lab at Warwick Business School.
 His recent research has aimed to analyse and predict real world behaviour with the volumes of data being generated by our interactions with technology, using data from Google, Wikipedia, Flickr and other sources.
 His research is frequently featured in the news, by outlets including the BBC, the New York Times, the Financial Times, Science, Nature, Time Magazine, New Scientist and the Guardian.
 He has given a range of public talks including presentations at TEDx events in the UK and in Switzerland.

 19 October 2013 | TEDxWarwickSalon:"Can Google predict the stock market?" — "Nearly everything we now do involves interacting with large technological systems, such as the internet.
 These technological systems generate data trails, or ‘digital traces’, of our day-to-day behaviour.
 The results I have shown suggest that, in some cases, these traces might make it possible to anticipate our future behaviour."

 25 April 2013 | Our new analysis of changes in Google query volume for search terms related to finance reveals patterns that could be interpreted as early-warning signs of stock market moves.
 The study "Quantifying Trading Behavior in Financial Markets Using Google Trends" which was co-authored by Helen Susannah Moat and H. Eugene Stanley was published in Scientific Reports today.

 Supplementary Information: Search volume data which we retrieved by accessing the Google Trends website in April 2011 [ Download ].
 R file which can be used to replicate the results we report [ Download ].